hickory-dns/hickory-dns.github.io/book/src/hickory/authoritative_nameserver.md

 This generates a new key using the `RSASHA256` algorithm and stores the private key in `zsk.key`.

-> [!NOTE]
-> Other tools to generate keys exist, but not all key formats are currently supported by Hickory.
+> **Note:** Other tools to generate keys exist, but not all key formats are currently supported by Hickory.

 ### `config.toml`